wsad1/learn_actions/README.md

 # learn_actions
 A small repository that uses github actions for CI.
-To install in develop mode run.
+To install in develop mode create a new python environment and run.
 ```
 python setup.py develop
 ```